Six Things You Need to Know About Lung Cancer Screening

 Take the Quiz

-That all changed in 2011, when the results of the government-sponsored multicenter National Lung Screening Trial (NLST) were published in the New England Journal of Medicine (NEJM) showing that for current and former smokers at highest risk of developing the disease, the use of low-dose CT screening was associated with a reduction in lung cancer-related death by 20%.
+Many of those lung cancer deaths could be prevented by screening and early detection.
+A large study published in the New England Journal of Medicine (NEJM) showed that for current and former smokers at highest risk of developing the disease, the use of low-dose CT screening was associated with a reduction in lung cancer-related death by 20%.

 Based on the research, screening is recommended not only for current smokers but also for former smokers, depending on the extent of their tobacco exposure.